 Three Points of the Compass has worn numerous types and styles of head gear over the years.
 Some were good, others OK, many of them just… ‘meh’.
-I have settled on just three for around 99% of my hiking and backpacking.
-These are a wide brimmed hat, beanie and mountain cap.
-A fourth may slip its way into my pack on colder excursions.
+I have settled on just four for around 99% of my hiking and backpacking.
+These are a wide brimmed hat, beanie, down beanie and a mountain cap that only gets included on winter excursions.
 It is extremely rare that I do not have at least one of the main three in a trip’s gear list.
 For multi-day or multi-week trips I will be carrying at least two.
 Winter trips may even dictate a spare beenie being packed along.

 Tilley LTM5 Airflo

 The Tilley hat is a classic.
 Known for their durability, an oft repeated story is of an elephant keeper.
 Cleaning the compound, his charge would snatch the Tilley from his head and eat it.
 Days later, having passed through the digestive tract, it would be deposited.
 Washed, it was returned to his head.
 The process to be repeated weeks later.
 Made in Canada, the hat design features first evolved to fit the needs of sailor Alex Tilley.
 Though it is not stated if one requirement was to withstand the digestive juices of a pachyderm.